 Would a hybrid be better for you?

-If you’ve considered all of the above and you’re still not sure whether an EV would be right for you, it might be time to consider a hybrid instead.
-The market for plug-in hybrids (cars that run on electricity with gas engines that kick in when they run out of juice) is quite a bit more diverse than the EV market, with offerings like the Chrysler Pacifica hybrid minivan, the Subaru Crosstrek hybrid crossover (which is quite competent off-road), and SUVs like the Mitsubishi Outlander PHEV or the Kia Niro, which is available as a conventional hybrid, plug-in hybrid, or EV.
+If you’ve considered all of the above and you’re still not sure whether an electric vehicle would be right for you, it might be time to consider a hybrid instead.
+The market for plug-in hybrids (cars that run on electricity with gas engines that kick in when they run out of juice) is quite a bit more diverse than the EV market, with offerings like the Chrysler Pacifica hybrid minivan, the Subaru Crosstrek hybrid crossover (which is quite competent off-road), and SUVs like the Mitsubishi Outlander PHEV, the Toyota RAV4 Prime, or the Kia Niro, which is available as a conventional hybrid, plug-in hybrid, or EV.
 Vehicles like these can give you some of the perks of an EV without the range anxiety.
 Find an EV for sale or Find a Hybrid for sale